KittyCAD/modeling-app/docs/kcl/KNOWN-ISSUES.md

 - **Patterns**: If you try and pass a pattern to `hole` currently only the first item in the pattern is being subtracted.
 This is an engine bug that is being worked on.

+- **Import**: Right now you can import a file, even if that file has brep data you cannot edit it.
+You also cannot move or transform the imported objects at all.
+In the future, after v1, the engine will account for this.